AtulSinghArora/QR/QIP2017_WCF/README.md

 ## References

 ## Contact
 At the time of writing, all of us were affiliated with the Université libre de Bruxelles (ULB).
 Our group website is [QuIC]().
+Have
 * [Atul](https://atulsingharora.github.io)
 ** aarora@ulb.ac.be, atul.singh.arora@gmail.com
 * Jérémie Roland